thyngum/fasta-tools/README.md

 # fasta-tools
-My very own scripts to work with FASTA files ...
+My very own scripts to work with FASTA files .. written in Perl and using BioPerl.